arzyu/eslint-config-presets/README.md

 # eslint-config-presets

-> Happy coding using multiple config of eslint.
+> Happy coding using multiple configurations of eslint.

 ## Try it